b33pbop/tp/docs/DeveloperGuide.md

 <box type="info" seamless>

-**Note:** These instructions only provide a starting point for testers to work on;
-testers are expected to do more *exploratory* testing.
+**Note:** These instructions only provide a starting point for testers to work on;testers are expected to do more *exploratory* testing.

 </box>